centrifuge/documentation/docs/use/governance-process/index.md

 In general, our governance process can be divided into two parts; **off-chain** and **on-chain governance**.

 ### Off-chain Governance
 This is the first part of the process.
-It takes place on our [Forum](https://gov.centrifuge.io/)(as a Request for Comments) and [OpenSquare](https://voting.opensquare.io/space/centrifuge).
+It takes place on our [Forum](https://gov.centrifuge.io/) (as a Request for Comments) and [OpenSquare](https://voting.opensquare.io/space/centrifuge).
 The purpose of this is to get input from the Community on a proposal and gather support, before moving the proposal on-chain (if necessary — not all proposals need to be submitted on-chain in order to pass).

 ### On-chain Governance
 This refers to the part of the process that takes places on the blockchain.
-First a proposal is created on-chain (which can be done by either the public or the Council), and this is generally followed by an on-chain referendum where all token holders can vote aye or nay.
+First a proposal is created on-chain (which can be done by either the public or the Council), and this is generally followed by an on-chain referendum where all token holders can vote Aye or Nay.

 Some of these proposal types have different governance processes, but they all start with a post on the Forum; furthermore, all CPs (Centrifuge Proposals) must be submitted to the [Centrifuge Proposals Repository](https://github.com/centrifuge/cps) on Github.